 You may be able to appeal depending on the reasons for refusal.
 You will have 14 days to do so.
 Come and see us - we will look at the refusal and advise whether an appeal has any chance of success.
 We can represent you if you wish to use our services.
 We have a high rate of success at appeal in these sorts of cases.

-If you can persuade the Home Office that it is not reasonable to force your 7 year old daughter to leave the UK, you can apply for Leave to Remain on Private Life grounds.
+If you can persuade the Home Office that it is not reasonable to force your 7 year old daughter to leave the UK, you can apply for Permission to Stay on Private Life grounds.
 The law says that it is not reasonable to uproot a child from a country when she has lived there for over 7 years.
 You can then argue that it is in the best interests of your daughter that her parents stay in the UK.

 We would make a 'Subject Access Request' to the Home Office.
 We would ask for a copy of your Home Office records so we can see what they know about you and when.
 It may be possible to find some sort of evidence about your past.
 The best thing to do is come and see us.